 Festivals & Events

-Petoskey’s sidewalk sales happens every summer, and is a time when local shops set their wares out on the sidewalks and have a city wide sale on everything from clothing and shoes to home decor and dish ware.
+Petoskey’s sidewalk sales happen every summer, and it is a time when local shops set their wares out on the sidewalks and have a city-wide sale on everything from clothing and shoes to home decor and dishware.

 Blissfest, which happens every year in Harbor Springs, is a huge event that draws in local and international musical acts.
 It’s a fun experience that takes place in the middle of July each year.

 Boyne Thunder is a gathering of speedboats in Boyne City’s waters that shows off the speed and maneuverability of speed boats from around the world each Saturday in the summer.

 Petoskey is an extremely safe area.
 There is almost no crime, and there aren’t many natural hazards to watch out for.
 Like all of the Great Lakes, the water is full of beautiful freshwater, which means it’s salt-free and shark-free.
 Swimming, however, can be dangerous if rip tides are present or the waves are high.
 Always wear a life vest and swim with multiple people when recreating on the water.
 Should a riptide pull you out away from the shore, don’t fight it or swim against the current; you will only exhaust yourself, no matter how strong of a swimmer you may be.
 Instead, swim parallel to the shore, and you will eventually break free of the riptide and be able to successfully swim back to the shore once you’re out of it.

 4.4 Mile Drive

 This beautiful lakeside town is one of Northern Michigan’s premiere resort towns.
 Find everything from a yacht marina to clothing stores and fine dining, plus one of the top 500 resorts in the world, The Inn at Bay Harbor, which is a world-class retreat on the shores of Little Traverse Bay.

 2.2 Mile Drive